tripl-to/proposal/README.md

-# in via, experience, travel and leisure block-chain
+# Bonan vojaĝon!
+Experience, travel and leisure block-chain

 ## Introduction